 *Failure to do the responsibilities could result in a suspension of the coach and forfeiture of games for his/her team.

 Every player on every team must be listed on the team roster on the UBA site.
 Teams without rosters on the UBA site will forfeit games for which the rosters are not uploaded.

 All teams will be placed into divisions based on where they registered as well as roster and past performance.
-Divisions may change at the half way point of the season to try and maintain a competitive balance if a team has registered where they should not have.
+UBA reserves the right to move a team up or down a division at any time based upon performance & results.

-If a player wishes to switch teams within the same league, UBA must be notified and the player MUST first obtain a written release from their current manager.
+If a player wishes to switch teams within the same league, UBA must be notified in advance to that we may update the online rosters.

 Any player requesting a release should be granted one unless extenuating circumstances are involved.
 In that case, the manager should submit a written explanation to the UBA Softball Advisory Committee why the release is not being granted.

-Players may be added to the rosters at any time.
+Players may be added to rosters at any time.
 Players must have played at least two games with a team to be eligible for the league tournament.

-NEW: All players will need to carry some form of ID and may be asked to provide at any time by an umpire or field supervisor to verify their spot on the roster.
+All players will need to carry some form of ID and may be asked to provide at any time by an umpire or field supervisor to verify their spot on the roster.
 Players will not be allowed to play if they cannot provide it.
-All players will need to provide ID prior to any league tournament games.

 All players will be eligible to play multiple nights.
 Notice: There will be a Player Rating System (PRS) for all Metro Power League players.
 These players will only be allowed to play in certain divisions, so your team will automatically placed in the appropriate division if any of these players are on your roster.

-I. Failing to include a player that is included in the PRS on your roster, will result in an automatic forfeit of all games played using the player.
+Failing to include a player that is included in the PRS on your roster will result in an automatic forfeit of all games played using the player.